caroldaniel/LetsCode-WebProgramming-Module1/README.md

 <p align=center>
   The first Module of this course aims to give the student the practice necessary to create static front-end using HTML and CSS.
 </p>

+<p>To visualize the front-end developed in this project, go to <a href="https://caroldaniel.github.io/LetsCode-WebProgramming-Module1/">this website</a>.</p>